When you do your due diligence before buying a property, one must-have element of that process is a perc test (also known as a percolation test).

 A perc test is conducted by drilling or digging a hole (or multiple holes) in the ground, pouring water into the hole, and then observing the rate at which water percolates, or is absorbed in the soil.

-This test is normally performed by a licensed excavator, but has much oversight by your local health department.
+This test is normally performed by a licensed excavator or engineer, but has much oversight by your local health department.

 Depending on what type of soil your property has, it may or may not easily pass this test.